mcale10/mcale10/README.md

 ## Hey, I'm Marko

-### I'm a third year Information technology student at college of engineering roorkee, learning and exploring stuffs!
+### I'm a Electrical engineer, and passionate about Web Development

 - 🚀 I’m looking to collaborate with other developers